gconnect/algorand-azure-keyvault/README.md

-# Using Azure Key Vault for Algorand Wallet Transactions
+# Using Azure Key Vault for Algorand Wallet Transactions using JavaScript

 Azure Key Vault is a cloud service that provides a secure store for secrets.
 You can securely store keys, passwords, certificates, and other secrets.
 Azure key vaults may be created and managed through the Azure portal.
 In this tutorial, you create a key vault, then use it to store a secret and retrieve the secret to sign transactions on Algorand.